jaredwarren/rpi_music/README.md

 # TODO #
-volume!
+[] volume!
- - `amixer -D pulse sset Master 5%+`? light or sound to show status
+ - `amixer -D pulse sset Master 5%+`?
+[] light or sound to show status
  - `speaker-test -t sine -f 1000 -l 1`

-keep alive when submitting new song
+[] keep alive when submitting new song

-css, not loving spectre

-clean/delete logs, view logs in ui
+[] clean/delete logs, view logs in ui

-push build to pi, restart
+[] automate push build to pi, restart

-edit page

-Documentation and cleanup
+[] Documentation and cleanup

-add more to config page, clean up
+[] add more to config page, clean up

-Playlist
-player queue

-add systemd setup
+[] Playlist - create, edit, update local play list
+[] Playlist - download from youtube
+[] player queue, add mode to enqueue songs

 ## Case
-add stl's to repo
+[] add stl's to repo
+[] add USB port to allow power to speaker

 ## Nice to have
-logs and stats
+[] logs and stats
-from phone check existing card, and other card management mobile friendly ui create player bar on all?
+[] from phone check existing card, and other card management [] mobile friendly ui
+[] create player bar on all?
-Write to card url/name????
+[] Write to card url/name????
-push notification to android
+[] push notification to android
-uninstall pulseaudio
+[] uninstall pulseaudio
-see if I can control led on rfid, or add another led to rpi

-re-do ui to be more like yt-music app
+[] see if I can control led on rfid, or add another led to rpi [] re-do ui to be more like yt-music app